Frequently Asked Questions – Clinical Herbalism

 On a more practical note, because the supplement industry is not tightly regulated (as is the pharmaceutical industry), there are many, many substandard and even unsafe products out there.
 A trained clinical herbalist will ensure that the herbs you use are of the highest quality and thereby the most efficacious.

 9. Since you do custom formulations, where can I get my herbs?

-Because I practice at the Maryland University of Integrative Health, which houses a state of the art herbal compounding facility, you may have your herbs custom-blended there.
-For convenience, if the herb room isn’t open you may prepay for your herbs and then pick them up any time the building is open.
-You may also have herbs mailed to you for the cost of shipping.
+My alma mater is the Maryland University of Integrative Health in Laurel, MD, which houses a state of the art herbal compounding facility.
+You may have your herbs custom-blended there, to pick up or have mailed to you for the cost of shipping.